Xcas: History

 Xcas and Giac are open-source projects developed and written by Bernard Parisse and Renée De Graeve at the former Joseph Fourier University of Grenoble (now the Grenoble Alpes University), France since 2000.
 Xcas and Giac are based on experiences gained with Parisse's former project Erable.

 Pocket CAS and CAS Calc P11 utilize Giac.

 The system was also chosen by Hewlett-Packard as the CAS for their HP Prime calculator, which utilizes the Giac/Xcas 1.5.0 engine under a dual-license scheme.

-In 2013, the mathematical software Xcas was also integrated into GeoGebra's CAS view.
+In 2013, Xcas was also integrated into GeoGebra's CAS view.

 Use in education

 Since 2015, Xcas is used in the French education system.
 Xcas is also used in German universities, and in Spain and Mexico.
 It is also used at the University of North Carolina Wilmington and the University of New Mexico.
 Xcas is used in particular for learning algebra.